kpsychas/word_etymologist/README.md

 Introduction
 ==

-Etymology of words if known can help us learn a language faster and understand it better.
+Etymology of words, if known, can help us learn a language faster and understand it better.
 To this end I wanted as a thought experiment to train a NN to classify words based on their etymology.
 Since this is a big undertaking
 _Word Etymologist_ will not fulfill this promise exactly.
-For the time being it can be trained on recognising English words of Greek origin.
+For the time being it can be trained on recognising English words of Greek origin from a limited dataset or trained interactively to perform custom classification.
-The dataset it is trained on is very limited, thus evaluation is postponed until more data is gathered.

 Next we discuss the challenges associated with this problem, then the Design Decisions and finally how a classifier can be trained.